 The Utility Commission bears all costs of these projects.
 Work is generally be confined to the public right-of-way.
 Should access to private property be required, written permission is requested from the owner.
 Any grassed areas disturbed during construction will be re-seeded, and any landscaping, mail boxes, curb and gutter, sidewalks, etc. disturbed will be returned to their original condition.

-Construction in the 21st Street Basin area began in November 2015 and is expected to take at least two years.
-The contractor is Ramey, Inc. The engineer for Utilities who is overseeing the project is Mario Edouard.
-He can be reached at 727-8474 or by email to email@example.com.
+Construction in the Mill Creek Outfall South area began in January 2018 and expected completion date is June 2019.
+The contractor is Park Construction Company located in Morrisville, NC.
+The engineer for Utilities who is overseeing the project is William (Bill) Ward.
+He can be reached at 727-7306 or by email to firstname.lastname@example.org.